ApplianceFaults

 Why is this happening?

-2. Control not detecting the expected temperature rise
+2. Control system not detecting the expected temperature rise

 What this usually points to

-E09 usually points to the dishwasher heating path, including the heater, heat pump assembly on some models, wiring, and control readings.
+E09 usually points to the dishwasher heating path, including the heater, heat-pump assembly on some models, wiring, control readings, and programme conditions needed for heating.

 How to fix this safely

-2. Check that the selected programme should use heat and that the cycle is not being interrupted by a drain fault.
+3. Confirm the selected programme should use heat and that the dishwasher is not stuck because of a drain fault such as Bosch E24 or Bosch E25.

-3. Try one normal programme only if there is no smell, leak, or electrical concern.
+4. Try one normal programme only if there is no leak, smell, electrical concern, or standing water in the base.

 Can I fix this myself?

-Safety boundary: Disconnect power before accessible checks.
-Do not remove panels, bypass safety devices, work on wiring, or run the dishwasher if water may be reaching electrical parts.
+Safety boundary: Do not remove panels, test heater wiring, access the heat pump, bypass safety devices, or keep using the dishwasher if heating or electrical symptoms continue.

 What not to do

-1. Do not keep repeating resets if the same code comes back.
+1. Do not keep repeating resets if E09 comes back.

-2. Do not remove panels or work on internal wiring, pumps, valves, or heater parts.
+2. Do not remove panels or test internal heater, heat-pump, wiring, pump, valve, or control parts.

-3. Do not ignore leaks, burning smells, or unusual pump noises.
+3. Do not ignore burning smells, visible leaks, or repeated electrical trips.

 Reset steps